commonhaus/foundation/governance/trademark-policy.md

 - **Prohibited Activities:**
   - Avoid generic usage of trademarks.
   - Avoid pluralizing, making possessive, or combining trademarks with other brands.
-  - Don't create domain names with The Commonhaus Foundation trademarks without permission.
+  - Don't create domain names with the Commonhaus Foundation trademarks without permission.

 - **Additional Guidance:**
-  - If building a product on a Commonhaus project, follow specific naming protocols.
+  - If building a product on a CF project, follow specific naming protocols.
   - Clarify rules about merchandising items featuring the trademarks.
-  - Offer guidelines for open-source projects that use or build upon Commonhaus projects.
+  - Offer guidelines for open-source projects that use or build upon CF projects.

 - **Approval:**
   - The Commonhaus Foundation has the discretion to review and decide on any trademark usage, even if not explicitly detailed in the policy.